 The following pre-conditions and assumptions apply to this use case:

-A 5G indoor base station is deployed inside a residential home.
+Multiple Premises Radio Access Stations were deployed in individual rooms inside a residential home.

-The indoor small base station provides access to the 5G system (e.g not local IP acces)
+The Premises Radio Access Station provides cellular access to UEs

-UEs using the indoor small base station have individual subscriptions to access the 5G system, these subscriptions may be with different operators.

-The indoor small base station is connected to a Residential Gateway
+The Premises Radio Access Station is connected to a Evolved Residential Gateway via wireline or wireless link

-The residential gateway is connected to the same 5G system (and has a subscription to the same 5G system) as the indoor small base station belongs to.
+The Evolved Residential Gateway is connected to the same 5G system (and has a subscription to the same 5G system) as the Premises Radio Access Station belongs to.

-Multiple indoor small base stations are deployed in Alice’s home and connected to the residential gateway.
-In particular, one indoor small base station is deployed at the attic and another one is deployed at the basement.
-The connections between the indoor small base stations and the residential gateway could have multiple options, e.g., fiber, WiFi, or 3GPP licensed spectrum.
+In particular, one Premises Radio Access Station is deployed at the attic and another one is deployed at the basement.
+The connections between the Premises Radio Access Stations and the Evolved Residential Gateway could have multiple options, e.g., fiber, WiFi, or 3GPP licensed spectrum.